-(i) To the extent not required to make regularly scheduled principal payments on the Issue 2019-3 Bonds (including Sinking Fund Payments) or otherwise required to be used to redeem the PAC Bonds as described in Section 2.11 (b) above, repayments and prepayments of principal on the Program Loans, or portions thereof, financed with proceeds of the Issue 2019-3 Bonds (directly or through a series of refundings) received more than ten years after the Issue Date of the Issue 2019-3 Bonds (or the date of original issuance of the bonds refunded by the Issue 2019-3 Bonds, directly or through a series of refundings) shall be applied to redeem the Issue 2019-3 Bonds on or before the next Interest Payment Date with respect to the Issue 2019-3 Bonds, which Interest Payment Date is at least six months from the date of receipt of such Program Loan principal payments, in such principal amounts as required to satisfy requirements of the Code.
-The Redemption Price of Issue 2019-3 Bonds so redeemed shall be 100% of the principal amount thereof, plus interest accrued to the redemption date, if applicable.

-- (ii) THDA shall advise the Trustee of the appropriate Redemption Date for any redemption pursuant to this Section 2.11(c).
-The Issue 2019-3 Bonds to be redeemed shall be selected by THDA in its sole discretion; provided however, that the PAC Bonds may be redeemed in an amount that exceeds the PAC Bonds Planned Amortization Amount only if there are no other Issue 2019-3 Bonds Outstanding. - Section 2.12.
+- payments on the Issue 2020-1 Bonds (including Sinking Fund Payments) or otherwise required to be used to redeem the PAC Bonds as described in Section 2.11 (b) above, repayments and prepayments of principal on the Program Loans, or portions thereof, allocable to the Issue 2020-1 Bonds (including Program Securities [and the Transferred Program Loans]) received more than ten years after the Issue Date of the Issue 2020-1 Bonds (or the date of original issuance of the bonds refunded by the Issue 2020-1 Bonds, directly or through a series of refundings) shall be applied to redeem the Issue 2020-1 Bonds on or before the next Interest Payment Date with respect to the Issue 2020-1 Bonds, which Interest Payment Date is at least six months from the date of receipt of such Program Loan principal payments, in such principal amounts as required to satisfy requirements of the Code.
+The Redemption Price of Issue 2020-1 Bonds so redeemed shall be 100% of the principal amount thereof, plus interest accrued to the redemption date, if applicable. - (ii) THDA shall advise the Trustee of the appropriate Redemption Date for any redemption pursuant to this Section 2.11(c).
+The Issue 2020-1 Bonds to be redeemed shall be selected by THDA in its sole discretion; provided however, that the PAC Bonds may be redeemed in an amount that exceeds the PAC Bonds Planned Amortization Amount only if there are no other Issue 2020-1 Bonds Outstanding. - Section 2.12.
 Selection by Lot.
-If less than all of the Issue 2019-3 Bonds of like maturity are to be redeemed, the particular bonds of such maturity to be redeemed shall be selected by lot in accordance with Section 6.4 of the General Resolution. - Section 2.13.
+If less than all of the Issue 2020-1 Bonds of like Series and maturity are to be redeemed, the particular bonds of such maturity to be redeemed shall be selected by lot in accordance with Section 6.4 of the General Resolution. - Section 2.13.
 Purchase of Bonds by THDA or Trustee.
 Whenever moneys are available for redemption of Bonds under Sections 2.08, 2.09, 2.10 or 2.11 above, THDA or the Trustee is authorized to purchase Bonds at a price not to exceed the applicable Redemption Price.